mariausinclair/temporal-logic/README.md

 ```

 ### Note
 The algorithm in `minkowski-spacetime.py` is sound but not complete.
-It will always confirm with certainty when a formula is not satisfiable.
+It will always correctly determine when a formula is not satisfiable.
 To guarantee satisfiability, additional checks must be carried out.